Fall River, Massachusetts: Culture

 Fall River retains a vibrant mix of cultures that date back to its time as an immigration hub.
 While the distinct ethnic neighborhoods formed in the late 19th and early 20th centuries have changed over the years, the legacy of immigrants who came to work in the mills can be found in the various parishes and restaurants throughout the city.
 This heritage is commemorated by the 19 flags which make up the "Banners of Allegiance" at Gromada Plaza.
 Erected in 1979 across from City Hall (and restored in 2019), this landmark commemorates the diverse nationalities of Fall River's residents.

-The city is host to many ethnic festivals throughout the year.
-The largest, the Great Holy Ghost Festival, occurs each August at Kennedy Park and attracts over 200,000 visitors.
-The feast is held over a total of four days.
+The city is host to several ethnic festivals throughout the year.
+The largest, the Great Feast of the Holy Ghost, occurs each August at Kennedy Park and attracts "more than 100,000 visitors."
+The feast is held over a total of four days and includes parades, music, food, and a crowning ceremony and procession featuring local dignitaries and guests from Portugal, Brazil, and the Azores.

 Each summer, the city uses its waterfront at Heritage State Park and Battleship Cove for a Fourth of July fireworks display.
 For many years, the waterfront also hosted the annual Fall River Celebrates America Festival, sponsored by the Fall River Chamber of Commerce.
 The event was suspended in 2010 due to lack of financial support stemming from the Great Recession.
 While the Chamber of Commerce hoped to hold the event again in 2011, it has not been held since.